-15 Luxury Backpack Brands Making The Finest Rucksacks (2022)
+16 Luxury Backpack Brands Making The Finest Rucksacks (2024)

 Loewe

-If you want to break from the traditional backpack silhouette and really make a statement, then Spanish luxury fashion house Loewe is exactly what you are looking for.
-Under the creative direction of Jonathan Anderson, Loewe is as avant garde as it gets.
+If you want to break from the traditional backpack silhouette and make a statement, then Spanish luxury fashion house Loewe is exactly what you are looking for.
+Under the creative direction of Jonathan Anderson, Loewe is as avant-garde as it gets.

-Its backpacks are smart, novel, unique, colourful and always surprising, combining clever design with humour and sophistication.
-The collection is both extensive and diverse, featuring soft-sculpted leather silhouettes as well as more classic military backpacks in soft grained calfskin.
+Its backpacks are smart, novel, unique, colorful and always surprising, combining clever design with humor and sophistication.
+The collection is both extensive and diverse, featuring soft-sculpted leather silhouettes as well as more classic military backpacks in soft-grained calfskin.

-Mulberry feels like it should have been around for longer, such is its association with exquisite leather bags, but the British luxury brand was only founded in 1971.
-Nevertheless, in that period of time it has become regarded as one of the world’s finest luxury leather bag makers, and for good reason.

-While its the women’s bags which get most of the column inches, the men’s backpacks are not to be slept on – the Performance Tote backpacks constructed from recycled nylon are a contemporary rendition of the classic hiking style, perfect with modern streetwear, while the City backpack in heavy grain leather is a pared-back delight, perfect to complement a smart minimalist wardrobe.